Padel (pronounced pa-delle) is a racquet sport that was invented in Mexico and enjoys huge popularity in Europe and Latin America.

 Padel is played on an enclosed court that is just over a third of the size of a tennis court and has a playing surface of 20m x 10m.
-Like a tennis court it is divided in the middle by a net but unlike tennis the court is surrounded by walls, which can be utilised by players during the game of padel.
+Like a tennis court it is divided in the middle by a net but unlike tennis the court is surrounded by walls, which can be utilised by players during the rallies.

 The surface of the court can be made from a variety of materials, including cement, synthetic materials or artificial grass.
-The FIP also stipulates that the playing surface of a Padel court should be terracotta, blue or green.
+The International Padel Federation also stipulates that the playing surface of a Padel court should be terracotta, blue or green.

 The racquets used in padel differ substantially from tennis rackets.
 Padel racquets are made from composite materials with a perforated surface that is ergonomically designed to allow for airflow.
 The face measures 26cm x 29cm and the overall length of the racquet is 45cm.
 Because the racquet is much shorter than a tennis racquet, it is much easier to control.